Isak Hansen-Aarøen: Werder Bremen

 On 1 February 2024, the last day of the German transfer window, Hansen-Aarøen joined Bundesliga club Werder Bremen.
 He reportedly signed a contract until 2028.
 He made his Bundesliga debut on 30 March 2024, coming on as a substitute for Skelly Alvero after 79 minutes in a 2–0 loss against VfL Wolfsburg.
 He made three appearances in total in the second half of the 2023–24 season.

 In December 2024, after Hansen-Aarøen had not featured in the Bundesliga while scoring one goal in two Regionalliga Nord appearances for Werder Bremen's reserves, it was announced he would join Danish Superliga club Aalborg BK on loan for the second half of the season.

+NEC

+On 1 February 2026, Hansen-Aarøen signed a contract with NEC in the Netherlands for an initial term of one-and-a-half years, with the club holding an option to extend for two more seasons.

 International career

 Hansen-Aarøen has played internationally for Norway at under-15, under-16, under-18, under-19 and under-21 levels.
 On 20 February 2020, he scored a hat-trick against Slovakia under-16.